Kentucky's Hay Industry

 *these plants are legumes, meaning they can make their own nitrogen fertilizer and are higher in protein than grass hays.

-Kentucky ranks 4th nationally for hay production excluding alfalfa and 12th for all hay production.
-In 2014, 2,265,000 acres of hay were harvested, producing 4,761,000 tons, which is an average of 2.1 tons of hay per acre.
+Kentucky ranks 4th nationally for hay production excluding alfalfa and 7th for all hay production.
+In 2017, more than 2 million acres were harvested, producing 5.3 million tons of hay.
 Alfalfa hay production by Kentucky farmers is estimated at 525,000 tons, and other hay production is estimated at 4.80 million tons as of January 12, 2018.

 Source: National Agriculture Statistics Service and Economic Research Commission